-You want your laptop to be able to support both your hardware and software requirements, especially if you, by a chance, passed some advanced Word, PowerPoint, Adobe, even CAD or Excel advanced formulas and functions courses: in this case, you might want pay attention that the software you get on a laptop could be insufficient for the advanced functions that you acquired.
-In that case, you should either just focus on hardware aspects of the laptop when purchasing it or get a more advance version of the software package.
+You want your laptop to be able to support both your hardware and software requirements, especially if you, by a chance, passed some advanced Word, PowerPoint, Adobe, even CAD in this case, you might want pay attention that the software you get on a laptop could be insufficient for the advanced functions that you acquired.
+In that case, you should either just focus on hardware aspects of the laptop when purchasing it or get a more advanced version of the software package.

 Cautionary Tale: Lenovo-Based Problems

-So in the end what will you get is a pure consequence of personal preference, the information above are here just to help you as much as they can in helping you lean towards certain product.
-Almost all manufacturers have several categories of laptops and for me in particular I like to leave brand choosing for the end because hardware specs are similar per category.
-Firstly I look at hardware, software, price and then the manufacturer.
+So in the end what will you get is a pure consequence of personal preference, the information above is here just to help you as much as they can in helping you lean towards a certain product.
+Almost all manufacturers have several categories of laptops and for me, in particular, I like to leave the brand choice for the end because hardware specs are similar per category.
+Firstly I look at the hardware, software, price and then the manufacturer.

-Author’s Bio: Although a Physics graduate, Marcus opted for work in fields of technology, marketing and web.
+Author’s Bio: Although a Physics graduate, Marcus opted for work in fields of technology, marketing, and web.
 He is also an author at Technivorz blog.
 He likes an occasional game or two and has seen Star Wars films 44 times.
-You can reach him via: Facebook, Twitter or G+
+You can reach him via Facebook, Twitter